 Tampa Bay Rays – First, some Geography.
 Tampa Bay is not a city.
 It’s an area that comprises 4 jurisdictions – Tampa, St. Petersburg, Clearwater and Bradenton.
 The Rays play out of St. Petersburg.
 The city of St. Petersburg has been after a team (loosely) since the 60’s, but they weren’t awarded a new team until 1995 to begin play in 1998.
 The team’s first name was Devil Rays, which was changed in 2008 to just “Rays”.
 At the time of the 2008 change, there were actually several other options the team was considering: Aces, Bandits, Cannons, Dukes, Stripes and simply “Nine”.

 Thanks for reading.
-Remember, tomorrow I’ll have the next installment, the AL Central, for you posted bright and early at 7am.
+Here are the rest of the divisions – AL Central, AL West, NL East and NL Central, NL West.
 Want to read my other Sports History articles?
 Check them out here.
 As always, feel free to leave comments below.
 Don’t forget to follow the site on Twitter – @lastwordonsport.